alerque/silex.sile/README.md

   _Rationale:_
   Early adoption of SILE PR [1977](https://github.com/sile-typesetter/sile/pull/1977)

-**outputters and packages** :warning: In-advance adoption of features.

-Modified implementation of the PDF outputter and of several packages depending on it.

-_Rationale:_
-Early adoption of SILE PR [1853](https://github.com/sile-typesetter/sile/pull/1853)

-The corresponding changes are planned to be available in SILE 0.15 (in development).

 **silex.lang**

 This module overrides the language support in SILE to accept and resolve BCP47 language tags, such as `en-GB`, `es-MX`, `fr-CH`, etc.